andrebianchessi/msc/thesis/chapters/04_methods.md

 ### Training: Minimizing the loss function {#sec:methods_pim_training}

-As described in @sec:methods_pim_t_disc, sets of models are progressively trained for each "time bucket".
+As described in @sec:methods_pim_t_disc, the total time of the [COP](#sec:cop) is discretized and, progressively, one set of models is trained for each for each "time bucket".
-This section explains how each set of models is trained.

 Initially, all the models are created with all the coefficients equal to zero; i.e. all the polynomial coefficients are 0.

-*Training* is the name of the process used to find optimal values for the parameters of the models.
-It is done by minimizing, through Stochastic Gradient Descent [@MlBook, p.
-184], a loss function.
+They are then trained, with Stochastic Gradient Descent [@MlBook, p.
+184], to minimize a loss function.
 Following the usual formulation of Physics Informed Machine learning [@Thuerey2021-ut], the loss function is composed of 3 parts:

 - $L_{x}$: Initial displacement loss